aran3004/DataToProduct/README.md

-# DataToProduct - Data Product to Visualize Environmental and Economic Data
+# Data Product to Visualize Environmental and Economic Data

 Description:
 This repo shows the work for a Data to Product submission.
 We focused specifically on creating a tool to visualise environmental and economic changes to countries over the years.
 This visualisation tool focuses on trying to be responsive and allow users to easily analyse data through a combination of choropleth plots and time graphs.